The Epitome of a True Sportsman | Jake Lindsey

 I watched them until dark and went back to my “tent.”
 As I crawled inside and started blowing up my sleeping pad, I noticed the entire tent was covered in ticks.
 I eventually decided to hike down in the dark to the camera to pull the card and make the long hike back to the truck; certainly better than sleeping in a pile of ticks.

-I got home about 2am the following morning.
+I got home at about 2 am the following morning.
 Exhausted, I still couldn’t sleep.
 I scrolled through picture after picture of this buck.
 This gave me a much better indication of the caliber of buck I was hunting.
 No doubt, I was looking at something pretty special.

 The Hunt Continues